mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/lts.rst

 The initial state section is generally omitted and the initial state is by default assumed to be state 1.
-This section can be used to indicate an alternative state number, or to use a stochastic distribution over states as the initial state.
+This section can be used to indicate an alternative initial state number, or it can be used to indicate that this transition system has a probability distribution over states as the initial state.

 An example without probabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^